PhilKes/android-translations-converter-plugin/README.md

 Plug'n'Play gradle plugin for your Android projects to convert between Android `strings.xml` translations and Excel.
-Useful if your translations are created by non-technical/external translators who prefer to use Excel.
+Useful if your translations are created by non-technical/external translators who prefer to use Excel/LibreOffice.

 ## Features

-* Export from Android project's `strings.xml` files to a single, formatted Excel file
+* Export from Android project's `strings.xml` files to a single, formatted, reproducible Excel file (`.xlsx`)
 * Import `strings.xml` files from given Excel file into corresponding `values` subfolders
 * Supports [Android quantity strings (plurals)](https://developer.android.com/guide/topics/resources/string-resource#Plurals)
 * Correctly escapes/unescapes special characters + HTML tags in `strings.xml` and Excel
 * User-Friendly Excel sheet formatting including highlight missing translations, useful auto-filters and comments
+* Auto-Sorts the translations by their key

 ## Setup